Our Sun is our closest star to our Earth. It is at least 4.5 billion years old. Without the Sun, the Earth would not be able to support life.

 * Size: 870,000 miles in diameter, 109 times larger than the Earth’s.

 * Average Distance from the Earth: 93,000,000 miles.
 It takes light 8 and 1/2 minutes to travel from the Sun to the Earth.

 The Sun is about 4.5 billion year old star.
 It is in the middle phase of its existance.

 The Sun is consists of six parts:

 1. The Core is the centre.
-This is where hydrogen is converted
+This is where hydrogen is converted into helium.

 2. The Radiation Zone is above the core.